-Perhaps you use music in your company.
-For example, your personnel listen to music during work, you play music in your company restaurant or canteen, there is hold music on your telephone lines, you have background music on your website or music is played in your buildings during a retirement or promotion ceremony, an anniversary or a staff party.
-Experience and statistics regularly show that working or receiving customers with a little bit of background music benefits the welfare of the employees or the customer.
-According to the Belgian copyright act, you have to pay for the use of the music in these cases.
+Perhaps you already use music in your company, association or public service.
+For instance, your staff listens to music during work, you play music in your company restaurant or canteen, you use music on your telephone lines, you have background music on your website or you use music in your offices during a retirement, promotion, birthday or staff party.
+Experience and statistics show that working or receiving customers with a dash of background music benefits the well-being of the employees and the customers.
+According to the Belgian Code of Economic Law, you have to pay a fee for the use of music in these cases.

 Who are we?

-Sabam was established in 1922 as a collective management organisation of authors, composers and publishers recognised by the government to collect and distribute the copyright royalties for its member authors, composers and publishers.
+Sabam was founded in 1922 as a collective management organisation of authors, composers and publishers recognised by the government to collect and distribute the copyright royalties for its affiliated authors, composers and publishers.
 Sabam represents both the Belgian and the international music repertoire.
 It also manages Unisono, and is mandated by PlayRight and SIMIM to act on their behalf.

-Simim was established in 1995 and is the only management organisation for the music producers recognised by the government.
-The goal of Simim is to collect, manage and distribute the copyright royalties for the music producers.
-Simim also represents the Belgian and the international music repertoire.
+SIMIM was established in 1995 and is the only management organisation for music producers that is recognised by the government.
+SIMIM aims to collect, manage and distribute royalties for music producers.
+SIMIM also represents the Belgian and international music repertoire.

-Everyone who contributes to the creation of music, from the author and composer through to the artist and producer, has a right to remuneration when their work is bought or used.
-Furthermore, several studies confirm the added value achieved with music in companies: From proven increases in productivity through the creation of a harmonious working environment through to satisfied customers.
+Everyone who contributes to the creation of music, from the author and composer to the artist and producer, is entitled to a compensation when his work is purchased or used.
+Several studies also point to the added value of music in companies, through productivity increases, the creation of a harmonious working environment and satisfied customers.